agb32/cosmadoc/docs/source/x2go.md

 Login: Your cosma user name

-Use your ssh key for ssh connection: Select your private ssh kay.
+Use your ssh key for ssh connection: Select your private ssh key.

 Session type: Select Xfce.
 You may need to untick the "Try auto login" box, but if it works with it ticked, that is probably more convenient.